jrmiller82/pathfinder-2-sqlite/ACKNOWLEDGEMENTS.md

 ## Spells (Tim Schneider)

-Our initial spell data was taken from https://github.com/fyjham-ts/Pathfinder-2E-Spell-DB via their spells.json file.
-The MIT license information for the software is as follows:
+Our initial spell data was taken from https://github.com/fyjham-ts/Pathfinder-2E-Spell-DB via their spells.json file as of their commit: `73be926a415901e28e00d418fc4120ac41897e6c`.` The MIT license information for the software is as follows:

 MIT License